siriusctrl/UniPublic/CS/week2.md

      - Root DNS Servers (13 in total)
      - Top-Level Domain
        - handle different top-level domain such as com, org, net, edu
-       - handle country top-level domain such as au, uk, an, jp
+       - handle country top-level domain such as au, uk, cn, jp
      - Authoritative DNS
        - every public accessible organization must provide a recode map the names of those host to a IP address
      - Local DNS server (<u>not strictly part of the DNS architecture</u> )